GravityPDF/gravity-pdf-documentation/docs/v6/developers/api/get_form_class.md

 ## Source Code

-This method is located in `api.php` and the misc class can be found in `src/helper/Helper_Form.php`.
+This method is located in `api.php`, and the misc class can be found in `src/helper/Helper_Form.php`.